 My Favorite Gear & Cameras for Travel Photography

 I've always loved taking pictures.
 I saved up my birthday money for years as a kid until I had enough for a little Canon digital point and shoot.
 Since then I've upgraded my camera more than a few times, learning as I go.
-I'm definitely an amateur but I love taking pictures.
+I'm definitely an amateur but I love taking pictures and am always looking for tips for great travel photos.
 Photos are the best souvenir you can bring home with you.
 Here's all the camera gear I bring with me on vacation.

 My first DSLR was part of the Canon Rebel line, which is such a great starter camera.
 It's affordable and easy to use.
 I actually kept it for about 7 years and got a lot of use out of it.
 Eventually, though, I was ready for an upgrade.

 I wanted new camera lenses but preferred to buy a full frame camera first, rather than lenses for my cropped-frame Rebel that wouldn't fit a more professional full-frame camera later on (read here about cropped-frame vs. full-frame sensors).

 I'm very happy with the Canon 6D.
 The quality of photos is phenomenal and I find it very easy to use (especially after so many years of practice with my Rebel).
 It's an investment, but if you're looking to step up your game it's a fantastic semi-professional camera for travel photography.

 Canon PowerShot G9 X Mark II